orlo/security-page/docs/privacy_and_data_protection.md

 ### Are the systems used by Orlo GDPR compliant?

-We carried out a Privacy Impact Assessment of our software, systems and services and have made changes to ensure we meet and, in some cases, exceed GDPR requirements.
+We have carried out a Privacy Impact Assessment of our software, systems and services and have made changes to ensure we meet and, in some cases, exceed GDPR requirements.

 Our system architecture was developed with data protection and data security in mind.
 The databases in which your